$X$ is a subset of $Y$, written

-$\varnothing$ is the only set that is a subset of any set.
-That is, for any $X$,
+$\varnothing$ is the only set that is a subset of any non-empty set.

 For any $X$,